oldu73/doc/docs/javascript/training/16-project-blog/127-responsive-project.md

 We set a maximum width and a width of 100% so that the width of the content fits the screen.

-We use an `@inclide xs` media query to decrease padding on mobile.
+We use an `@include xs` media query to decrease padding on mobile.

 index.scss: